 Earth and Environmental Sciences

-The course is a mixture of taught units and a research project, covering hazard, vulnerability and risk assessments, amongst other topics.
-Most of my teaching is by lectures and seminars, enabling you to gain relevant knowledge, which is developed further through activity-based practicals and study visits.
+The course is a mixture of taught units and a research project, covering aspects risk assessment, emergency management and disaster response, amongst many other topics.
+Most of the teaching is by lectures and seminars, enabling you to gain relevant knowledge, which is developed further through activity-based practicals and study visits.
 The in-class teaching is supplemented by extensive use of web-based learning resources.

 Facilities & Features